firecmsco/firecms/README.md

 - [ ] Geopoint field
 - [ ] Allow set up of a project using a CLI create-firecms-app
 - [x] Real-time Collection view for entities
-- [ ] Encoding pagination in URL for improved navigation
+- [x] Collection text search integration
+- [x] Infinite scrolling in collections
 - [x] Custom additional views in main navigation
 - [x] Custom fields defined by the developer.
-- [ ] Improve error handling when unexpected formats come from Firestore
 - [x] Subcollection support
-- [x] Filters (only for string and numbers)
+- [x] Filters (only for string, numbers and booleans)
 - [ ] Filters for arrays, dates
 - [x] Custom authenticator
 - [x] Validation for required fields using yup